Shake Shack Inc at Barclays Eat, Sleep, Play Conference Transcri

 Jeffrey Andrew Bernstein - Barclays Bank PLC, Research Division - Director & Senior Equity Research Analyst

+Good morning, everyone.
 Thank you for joining us.
-My name is Jeff Bernstein, and I'm the restaurant and foodservice distribution analyst at Barclays.
+My name is Jeff Bernstein.
+I'm the restaurant and foodservice distribution analyst here at Barclays.
 I'm thrilled to introduce our next presenting company, Shake Shack.
-With us this morning from their New York City headquarters, we have Randy Garutti, CEO; and Katie Fogertey, CFO.
+With us this morning from their New York City headquarters, we have Randy Garutti, CEO; Katie Fogertey, CFO; and a strong team behind them sitting in the audience.

-By way of background, for those not familiar, Shake Shack is a fast casual chain with roughly 200 company-operated units in the U.S., while licensing an additional 20-plus inside and another 120-plus outside the U.S. Shake Shack is impressively on track to deliver 20% unit growth in 2021 and looking like another 20%-plus growth in 2022 on the path to 450 U.S. company-operated units long term.
-So, just more than double where they are today.
+By way of background, for those not familiar, if that's possible.
+Shake Shack is a fast-casual chain with 230 or so company-operated restaurants in the U.S. while licensing an additional 30-plus inside and 140-plus outside the U.S. Management remains super confident in the long-term outsized annual unit growth.

-So thank you, Randy and Katie for joining us this morning.
-I figured I would kick it off with some bigger picture questions and then drill down more specifically to the Shake Shack brand.
+With that said, some of it appears with the pressures across the industry from a sales margin and returns perspective, management prudently tempered near-term unit growth, still a 15% plus growth rate, which is topped in the industry.
+And again, still confident in their long-term algorithm for

 Shake Shack Inc at Barclays Eat, Sleep, Play Conference Transcript